MatthewFlamm/pytest-homeassistant-custom-component/README.md

 * The [github-custom-component-tutorial](https://github.com/boralyl/github-custom-component-tutorial) explaining in details how to create a custom componenent with a test suite using this package.

 ## More Info
-This repository is set up to be nearly automatic with the goal of being fully automatic.
+This repository is set up to be nearly fully automatic.
-To keep the releases up to date, a PR is automatically generated with new changes biweekly.
-After manually merging the PR, a second action is manually run to bump the version, make a release, and upload to PyPI.

-* Version of home-assistant/core (dev branch) is given in `pytest_homeassistant_custom_component.const` and in the README above.
+* Version of home-assistant/core is given in `ha_version`, `pytest_homeassistant_custom_component.const`, and in the README above.
-* This package is generated against published releases of homeassistant.
-The goal is to have at least one release of this package per beta cycle of homeassistant.
+* This package is generated against published releases of homeassistant and updated daily.

+### Version Strategy
+* When changes in extraction are required, there will be a change in the minor version.
+* A change in the patch version indicates that it was an automatic update with a homeassistant version.
+* This enables tracking back to which versions of pytest-homeassistant-custom-component can be used for extracting testing utilities from which version of homeassistant.

 This package was inspired by [pytest-homeassistant](https://github.com/boralyl/pytest-homeassistant) by @boralyl, but is intended to more closely and automatically track the home-assistant/core library.